U-3392/qologi/README.md

 automates conversion between sorted by people and sorted by event

 # medaltracker
-automates conversion between event-medal and people-event csvs into a people-medal csv. diff versions = diff. ways of sorting these medals... since idk what the logi status quo is rn haha!!
+automates conversion between event-medal and people-event csvs into a people-medal csv. diff versions = diff. ways of sorting these medals... since idk what the logi status quo is rn haha!

-here are some **diagrams** for clarification!

 currently only works with each csv being for a specific competition; intercompetition analysis coming soon?